adamspd/django-appointment/README.md

 the [migration guide](https://github.com/adamspd/django-appointment/tree/main/docs/migration_guides/v2_1_0.md) before updating.
 Version 3.x.x introduces the ability to send email reminders for appointments using Django Q for efficient task scheduling.
 It also allows clients to reschedule appointments if it is allowed by admins.

-Django-Appointment is a Django app engineered for managing appointment scheduling with ease and flexibility.
-It enables users to define custom configurations for time slots, lead time, and finish time, or use the default values provided.
-This app proficiently manages conflicts and availability for appointments, ensuring a seamless user experience.

 For a detailed walkthrough and live example of the system, please refer to [this tutorial](https://github.com/adamspd/django-appointment/tree/main/docs/explanation.md).